 Ali et al. (2019) researched about the technical of growers of hybrid maize in KPK province of Pakistan by applying SFA technique.
 They identified that there is a significant association among technical efficiency and household's education, size of family, off-farm income, family members married, tractor drill, extension services, use of certified seeds, savings, irrigation via lined course, credit amount size and experience.
 Shahzad et al. (2016) investigated the technical efficiency of wheat produces in Punjab by employing DEA approach.
 They studied in seventeen districts of Punjab and elaborate their findings that technical efficiency of wheat producers can be enhanced by providing access to inputs, educating the farmers and building infrastructure i.e. roads.
 Nawaz et al. (2020) examined that technical, economical and allocative efficiency of the 240 wheat producers in district Rajanpur of province Punjab of Pakistan by applying the DEA approach.
-They concluded their result and stated that the mean allocative efficiency is 70 percent, mean cost efficiency is 53 percent and the mean technical efficiency is 70 percent of the wheat in study area.
+They concluded their result and stated that the mean allocative efficiency of wheat is 74 percent, mean cost efficiency is 53 percent and the mean technical efficiency is 70 percent of the wheat in study area.
 They also emphasized that by improving the technical efficiency and by using optimal proportion of resources the cost of production can be reduced by 30 percent.

-As, the literature explored the technical efficiency analysis in agriculture sector mostly for major crops and major fruits in study area but failed to explore the phalsa technical efficiency in South Punjab region where the Multan division contribute almost 47 percent to Measuring technical efficiency of phalsa production in Multan, Punjab, Pakistan Rohail, H.U.A.; Ali, C.I.; Iqbal, M.A.; Ullah, S.; Imran, M.A.; Faraz, M.; Awais, H.M.

-total production in Punjab province of phalsa.
+As, the literature explored the technical efficiency analysis in agriculture sector mostly for major crops and major fruits in study area but failed to explore the phalsa technical efficiency in South Punjab region where the Multan division contribute almost 47 percent to total production in Punjab province of phalsa.
 So, there is need to explore the technical efficiency and factors effecting the phalsa production in Multan division, which will be helpful for phalsa growers in present and future situation about the phalsa production and factors that increase their technical efficiency.